Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Demonstration of the Guidelines

-\begin{itemize}[leftmargin=*,topsep=1pt, partopsep=0pt,itemsep=1pt,parsep=1pt] \item {(\textbf{D1}) An initial slide, encouraging SMEs to stop us at any time to ask clarifying questions.} \item {(\textbf{D2}) A table that defined each feature used for training and testing.} \item {(\textbf{D3}) High-level descriptions of the modeling algorithms and how they differ in deriving their predictions.
-Definitions for R2, MSE, and MAE were supplied.
-These definitions included how a lower or higher value for each metric translated to relative performance.} \item {(\textbf{D4}) Several examples of XGB performing worse than KNN, on both instance-levels and visualized regions of data (see below).} \end{itemize}
+\item[\textbf{D3}] { \textbf{Defining all terminology:} High-level descriptions of the modeling algorithms (KNN and XGB) and how they differ in deriving their predictions.
+Definitions for R$^2$, MSE, and MAE were supplied.
+These definitions included how a lower or higher value for each metric translate to relative performance. (\hlgContext{G8})}

+\item[\textbf{D4}] { \textbf{Highlighting model weaknesses:} Several examples of XGB performing worse than KNN, on both instance-levels and visualized regions of data.
+Each example included a short description to explain why we believed XGB was predicting worse than KNN for these specific examples, and how this performance would relate to real-world objectives (\hlgLimit{G6}, \hlgContext{G9}).} \end{itemize}

+Lastly, we used four different visualizations (\textbf{V1}-\textbf{V4}) to illustrate differences in performance for the two models.
+Our chosen visualizations were based on the guidelines and deliberated between all authors; however, we note that a broad design space of visual encodings would pertain to our guidelines.
+The four chosen for this demonstration were picked to illuminate several key aspects of the guidelines: showing outliers, enabling comparisons, and providing both global and instance-level views into metrics.
+We considered charts that are recognizable and interpretable to SMEs (\emph{e.g.}, heatmaps, scatterplots, histograms) that can also address these model communication needs.

-Lastly, we used 4 different annotated visualizations to illustrate differences in performance for the two models.
-Every visualization for XGB included a comparison visualization to the KNN (baseline) model.
-For each visualization, one or more annotations were included to point to specific differences, outliers, and conclusions between the two models.
+Every visualization for the XGB (new) model included a comparison visualization to the KNN (baseline) model (\hlgVis{G2}).
+For each visualization, one or more annotations were included (\hlgVis{G1}) to point to specific outliers (\hlgLimit{G4}), differences (\hlgContext{G8}), and conclusions (\hlgContext{G9}) between the two models.
 We read the annotations to SMEs during the presentation and asked if they had any follow-up questions.
-Examples of the 4 visualizations can be seen in Table~\ref{tab:validation_results_guideline}, and were as follows:
+Full versions of the visualizations can be seen in Table~\ref{tab:validation_results_guideline}, all source code is provided in an Observable notebook\footnote{\url{https://observablehq.com/@ashleysuh/model-comm-vis}}, and the annotations are included in our supplemental.
+The visualizations used in our follow-up are described as follows: \\